StanislasTran/Twilight/Readme.md

 #Jeu du loup-garou

 ##Features
-* Nombre de joueur illimité (nombre de loup-garous en fonction du nombre de joueurs, 25% minimum)
+* Unlimited players (number of werewolves 25% of the player number minimum)
-* Roles implementés: Villageois, Loup-Garou, Sorcière
+* Implemented roles: Villager, Werewolf, Witch

 ##How to run
 1. Import **WereWolf_Client** and **WereWolf_Server** Projects in Eclipse.